VadimBrodsky/elm-buzzword-bingo/readme.md

 -- Import Html.Attributes for attributes
 import Html.Attributes exposing (..)
 h1 [ id "header", class "classy" ] [ text "Heading" ]

+--- Record
+--- Collections of key/value pairs like JS objects or Ruby hashes
+--- Consists of fields names and field values
+--- Can hold values of different types

+entry = {phrase = "Future-Proof",
+ points = 100,
+ wasSpoken = False,
+ id = 1
+}

+--- to access a filed use the dot notation, or the syntactic sugar entry.phrase  ---> "Future-Proof"
+.phrase entry ---> "Future-Proof"

+--- to update a record, creates a new record as values are immutable { entry | points = 500 }

+--- multiple fields in one go
+clonedEntry = { entry | points = 500, wasSpoken = True }

 ```